learn-co-curriculum/selecting-single-elements-readme/README.md

 Learn how to:

 * Use the developer tools to identify a particular element
 * Use Javascript's selector methods to select particular pieces of the DOM
-*  Learn about CSS selectors to select elements by id, class, HTML tag, or ancestry
+* Learn about CSS selectors to select elements by id, class or HTML Tag.

 Ok, you may not feel like it yet, but you're a pretty good developer.
 So it's time to have you start building a search engine.